jamashita/publikum/packages/monad/README.md

 ### (static) `ofSchrodinger<AT, DT extends Error>(schrodinger: Schrodinger<AT, DT>, ...errors: ReadonlyArray<DeadConstructor<DT>>): Superposition<A, D>`

-Forge a `Superpositioin` instance.
+Forge a `Superposition` instance.

 ### (static) `alive<A, D>(value: SyncAsync<A>, ...errors: Array<DeadConstructor<D>>): Superposition<A, D> {`

-* When `SyncAsync<non-error>` value given, returns Alive Superposition
+* When `SyncAsync<non-error>` value is given, returns Alive Superposition
 * When rejected `Promise` given, returns Contradiction Superposition

 ### (static) `dead<A, D>(error: PromiseLike<A> | D, ...errors: Array<DeadConstructor<D>>): Superposition<A, D>`

 * When `SyncAsync<error>` given, returns Dead Superposition
 * When rejected `Promise` given, returns Dead or Contradiction Superposition
-  * When error is contained in `errors`, returns Dead Superposition, otherwise returns Contradiction Superposition
+  * When an error is contained in `errors`, returns Dead Superposition, otherwise returns Contradiction Superposition

 ### (instance) `get(): Promise<A>`